Home Loan Experts

 Pros Cons

-You will usually retain the control to either refinance or sell the property without the bank potentially looking at your other properties.
+You will usually have the control to refinance or sell the property without the bank potentially looking at your other properties.
 Your overall interest rate may be higher, as the amount you borrow from each bank will be lower.

 If you get into cashflow issues with one of the rental properties, only the bank that has security over that property will know about it.
 You might face duplicate fees.

-When you diversify where you keep your loans, you have a chance to check out which lenders offer you a deal that favours your investment strategy and maximises your borrowing power.
+When you diversify where you keep your loans, you’ll have a chance to check out which lenders offer you a deal that favours your investment strategy and maximises your borrowing power.

 There are some trade-offs when you apply with non-bank lenders.
 Their interest rates are often higher, they have more postcode restrictions on where you buy a property with their loans, and you may get to borrow only up to 80% of the property value.